wiremoons/wiremoons.github.io/_posts/2020-05-16-Nim-on-a-Raspberry-Pi.md

 sudo apt -y install build-essential openssl curl
 ```

-The source code is already bundled up in format ready to be built, and can be
+The Nim source code is already bundled up in a format ready to be built, and can be
 obtained from the [Nim Unix download page](https://nim-lang.org/install_unix.html).

-You should check the '*Source Code*'' link on the above page, and if needed
+You should check the '*Source archive*' link on the above page, and if needed
 change to the latest stable version available.
 Currently the linked file name is for
 source code version: **nim-1.2.0.tar.xz**.